MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 - Video.JS 7.21.1 with support for LL-HLS
 - ExoPlayer

-When using DASH output, be sure to configure the player for the low latency.
-For Azure Media Player, use the low latency heuristics settings.
+When using DASH output with Azure Media Player, configure the player with the following option: "heuristicprofile: LowLatency".

 ## Output formats
 For LL-HLS outputs use the format string: (format=m3u8-cmaf)